 Stories about random crazies poisoning trick or treaters may not be true, but those stories have inspired parents to poison their own kids as a way to make a point.
 Parents poisoning their own kids is an unfortunate side effect of the news reporting on this nonexistent crime spree.

 Most famously, On October 31, 1974, Ronald O’Bryan poisoned a collection of Pixy Stix with cyanide and handed them out to children in his neighborhood as well as his son Timothy and daughter Elizabeth after taking out expensive life insurance parties.
-The only kid to actually tear into the Pixy Stix was his son, Timothy, who died shortly afterwards.
+The only kid to actually tear into the Pixy Stix was his son, Timothy, who died shortly afterward.

 When people think of people randomly poisoning candy on Halloween this tends to be the story they're thinking of.
-Although, it's just as likely that they're thinking of a someone who they heard about from the friend of a friend.
+Although, it's just as likely that they're thinking of someone who they heard about from the friend of a friend.

 Pins and needles have rarely been used in Halloween pranks

 As rare as it is for trick or treaters to find poison in their candy, they have a higher risk of biting down on a needle hidden in a candy bar.
 Once again, those who’ve discovered these painful objects hidden for them are getting the candy from their parents or someone they know, not a random stranger.
 It’s definitely painful to bite down on a needle, but it’s not likely that anyone is going to die from this kind of thing, although if this happens to you or someone you know please go to the hospital.

 People who hide pins and needles in candy bars tend to do so in order to prank someone they know or teach them a twisted lesson.
 However, in 2000 an incident occurred that goes against all rational thought when 49-year-old James Joseph Smith placed needles in Snickers bars and handed them out to children on Halloween.
 Only one boy bit into the adulterated candy, but no medical attention was required.